-In January 1957, Syracuse and much of Central New York was experiencing particularly cold weather.
+In January 1957, Syracuse and much of Central New York experienced particularly cold weather, even for their standards.
 According to the Post Standard from Thursday, January 17th, temperatures in Syracuse during the week fell to “a frigid minus-13, only 39 degrees below normal.”
 This was after temperatures “plummeted to a January record low of 24 below zero between 8 and 9a.m.
 Tuesday [15th].”
-The headline read, “Temperatures 10-15 Degrees Below Normal 5-Day Prospect for Area,” lining up more bone chilling weather for Central New Yorkers, which included a high of minus two at midnight earlier that week.
+Headlines read, “Temperatures 10-15 Degrees Below Normal 5-Day Prospect for Area,” lining up more bone chilling weather for Central New Yorkers, which included a high of minus two at midnight earlier that week.

 This set the stage to amplify problems during an emergency, specifically a fire, which is exactly what happened on the night of January 15th at the First Methodist Church on Block 114.
 With temperatures well below zero, 350 firemen fighting the blaze coated the church with “between three million and five million gallons of water” that turned to ice that was reported to be up to three feet thick.

 Those who arrived on the scene first had an interesting story to tell.
-According to Post Standard article on January 16th, people recalled hearing the organ continue to play until the roof ultimately caved in.
+According to a Post Standard article on January 16th, people recalled hearing the organ continue to play until the roof ultimately caved in and destroyed it.
 The article states “the phenomena might have resulted from the heat of the flames affecting the swells so that noise sounded like music.”
 Those early arrivals mentioned it was “nothing recognizable” but “they unmistakably heard the organ play.”

 After the fire, the Temple Society of Concord, one of the oldest in the country, invited the church to hold is Sunday worship services there.